martoe/chef-cookbook-maven/README.md

 The "develop" is based on tag "0.15.0" and adds the following features:
 * Configure mirror site for downloading
 * Configure accurate Maven version
+* Support for 2.x versions dropped (not needed yet, but it should be easy to reintroduce)